 Treatment for headaches in Western medicine is palliative.
 Rest and pain relief medication are the main treatments for headaches.
 Options include:

 - Over-the-counter pain relief medications, such as nonsteroidal anti-inflammatory drugs

 - Prescription pain relief medications are also an ideal treatment for headaches

 - Preventive medication for specific conditions, such as migraine

 It is crucial to follow a doctor’s guidance to prevent the overuse of medications for headaches.
 Treatment for headaches caused by medication overuse involves reducing or stopping the medication.
 A doctor can help develop a plan to ease off the medication safely.
 In extreme cases, a person may need a short hospital stay to manage withdrawal safely and effectively.

-Different types of headaches and location
+Different types of headaches and locations

 There are different types of headaches; in this article, we will explain some of the most common types and locations.

-Headaches can be primary or secondary, which means they are a side-effect of a separate illness or injury.
+Headaches can be primary or secondary, which means they are a side effect of a separate illness or injury.

 Your doctor can generally tell the likely cause of your headache by talking to you and examining you.
 Once he or she has discovered the cause, you can decide how to reduce or stop the headaches.
 This may involve taking medication only when you get the headaches, taking daily medication to prevent them, or, sometimes, stopping medication you are already taking.